AyumuRAI/server-lora/README.md

 5. Migrate prisma
 <p>
-**Example: npm run prisma:migrate -- init**
+<i>Example: npm run prisma:migrate -- init</i>
 </p>
 <p>
-*(Note: Once you have used a migration name, you cannot use the same name again.
+<mark>(Note: Once you have used a migration name, you cannot use the same name again.
 Each migration must have a unique name.
-Example: --name second.)*
+Example: --name second.)</mark>
 </p>

 ```